peaBerberian/Steve6502/README.md

 ### Notes

 I did not add a winning mechanism yet, and after eating too much apples you might encounter a buffer overflow, leading to unwanted behaviors.
+This bug is also present in the original version.
 Let's just say that after eating to much apples, steve becomes sick or that the game goes into hard mode, as you wish.

 ## Possible improvements